Welcome to the Inca Trail!

 Peruvians love to drink Inca Kola (Peruvian soft drink), beer, chicha, and pisco sours.

 Altitude sickness is common for travelers coming to Peru, especially Cusco.
 Coca Tea, rehydration, and good acclimatization always helps.
 Symptoms can be similar to those of a bad hangover.

 Coca leaves are legal in Peru and you can find coca crackers, toffees and sweets, but do not attempt to take them out of the country.

-Peruvians love Salsa, Cumbia and Reggaeton and when they are listening to music as a family they opt for traditional music like Huaynos and Huaylas.
+Peruvians love salsa, cumbia, & reggaeton.
+When listening to music as a family they opt for traditional music like Huaynos and Huaylas.